Effective decorrelation of Hecke eigenforms

 \section{Acknowledgements}

-The author wants to thank Peter Humphries, Stephen Lester, Ze\'ev Rudnick, Jesse Thorner for valuable discussions on this topic.
+The author wants to thank Peter Humphries, Noam Kimmel, Stephen Lester, Ze\'ev Rudnick, Jesse Thorner for valuable discussions on this topic.
 He'd like to thank Jianya Liu and Ze\'ev Rudnick for constant encouragement and Stephen Lester for sending him Iwaniec's note.
 He also wants to thank the referees for their very helpful comments and suggestions.